Moor First

 Oversubscription criteria

-- Children in Care and children who ceased to be in care because they were adopted (or became subject to a residence order or special guardianship order).
+1. Children in Care and children who ceased to be in care because they were adopted (or became subject to a child arrangements order or special guardianship order), including those children who appear (to the admission authority) to have been in state care outside England and ceased to be in state care as a result of being adopted.

 Medical grounds must be supported by a medical report (obtained by the applicant and provided at the point of application).
 This report must clearly justify, for health reasons only, why it is better for the child’s health to attend the school rather than any other school.